wxwxwwxxx/VertebralFractureGrading/pre-process/README.md

 We use yaml to record the training and test file list.
 It is a list with filenames of vertebrae patches.
 You can write you own code to generate the file lists and dump it to yaml files.
 You should not split vertebrae of same CT image into different sets.

 The yaml file is named as `train_file_list.{dataset tag}.yaml` and `test_file_list.{dataset tag}.yaml`.
 The `dataset tag` is an identifier to the paired train and test list.
-You can create multiple dataset split with different `dataset tag` to conduct the multi fold cross-validation.
+You can create multiple dataset split with different `dataset tag` to conduct  multi fold cross-validation.

 ### 6. Dataset Arrangement